BrMacCath/LearnProgramming/Programming_Notes/Scripts/Week_1 Rust/Week_1 Rust(Rust).md

 ---
 # Script Goal

-The main point here is to get used to talking about what I think.
-I am going to talk about things I have seen before.
+Goal for this week is to get a video out and talk about things I find interesting.

 ## Picture overview